amarula/wiki-amarula/ci/sharedlibs/whitesource_jenkinslib.rst

 This gets the list of all the vulnerabilities of the particular product, and then table and send to the MatterMost verifier-build channel.

--  **ProductToken** - WhiteSource productToken for the specific product.
+-  **ProductToken** - Mend productToken for the specific product.
 -  **PeopleToNotify** - A string detailing MatterMost usernames for people to be notified
 -  **Project** - The Project name

-.. _com.amarula.ws.WhiteSourceReport-ExampleUsage:
+.. _com.amarula.ws.MendReport-ExampleUsage:

 Example Usage
 =============